Customer Service Outsourcing: What does the future look like for brands?

 It’s no longer about bringing the people to the work: it’s about bringing the work to the people.

-The market is likely to see the introduction of more new methods of customer service outsourcing into new service operating models, alongside traditional call center, virtual assistants, and chatbots.
+The market is likely to see the introduction of more new methods of customer service outsourcing into new service operating models, alongside traditional call centers, virtual assistants, and chatbots.

 There is no denying that many organizations’ outsourcing models could do with a variety of amendments and improvements.
 We know now that de-risking the outsourced customer service model is a top priority.
 To do this, organizations ultimately need to be looking at how they can make the nature of their outsourcing more flexible, taking into account automation, but also innovation in the form of new channels such as virtual call center platforms.